mogd001/tdcR/README.md

 # tdcR
 General purpose package for data importing for workflows.
-Primarily interacting with Hilltop Server in subsequently visualise and analyse environmental data.
+Primarily interacting with Hilltop Server to subsequently visualise and analyse environmental data.

 ![](./man/tdcR.png)